petershin/liferay-learn/docs/dxp/latest/en/process-automation/notifications/developer-guide/notification-api-basics.md

 #### Examine the Java Class

-The `BlogPostingsSubscription_PUT_ById.java` class subscribes to notifications for blog postings on a given site.
+The `BlogPostings_PUT_Subscribe_ToSites.java` class subscribes to notifications for blog postings on a given site.

 | Line (abbreviated)                                                               | Description                                                                               |
 |:---------------------------------------------------------------------------------|:------------------------------------------------------------------------------------------|